fragcolor-xyz/shards/docs/docs/index.md

 # Welcome

-Welcome to Fragcolor documentation.
-Here, you can find the documentation of the technologies used with Fragcolor.
+Welcome to Fragcolor documentation!

+These documents will help you understand, use, and contribute to Fragcolor technologies.

+You can start from a high-level topic below or use the navigation links at the top.

 - [Chainblocks](./blocks/)
 - [Built-in functions](./functions/)
 - [Contributions guides](./contribute/)

+*Use the search box if you're looking for something specific.*

 --8<-- "includes/license.md"